DARNLEY R. HODGE, JR

 Director of Photography and Head of Operations

 Darnley R. Hodge Jr., is an award winning photojournalist and video editor with more than twenty years of broadcast and production experience.
 He holds an M.A. in Producing for Film, Video, and Television from American University and a B.S. in Mass Communications from Virginia Commonwealth University.
 His work has been featured on every national broadcast television network and many national cable stations and he has given lectures on media and film at George Washington University, Howard University, The University of Maryland, American University, and Prince George’s Community College.
 Over the years Darnley has covered everything from the Pentagon on 9-11, to the World Series in Anaheim, to the President of the Ivory Coast in Abidjan on his 2004 reelection campaign.
 He was a photographer on several Emmy nominated news stories and won a 2000 NABJ award for his camera work on Ric Young’s “Blacks in the Military” special.
 He has shot and directed several interviews with President Obama and he still regularly covers Capitol Hill and the White House for national news networks.
 Darnley has served as director of photography, director, and producer on numerous projects including news gathering, reality television, commercials, music videos, travel shows, and corporate video projects.
 He is an expert AVID, Premiere Pro and Final Cut Pro editor, has Capitol Hill press credentials, and has worked as a photographer and editor for NBC, CNBC, and COX national networks and CBS and ABC affiliates in Richmond, Washington, D.C. and Los Angeles.
-Darnley has also worked behind the camera on international productions in West and Central Africa, Brazil, The United Kingdom, and the West Indies.
+Darnley has also worked behind the camera on international productions in East, West and Central Africa, South America, Central America, The United Kingdom, and the West Indies.

 A graduate of Georgetown University, Brian Callaghan spent the first twenty of his more than forty year long career as a broadcast news reporter, television producer, speechwriter, and professional actor.
 A veteran of the Washington press corps, his first brush with journalism was as a speechwriter for Katharine Graham at The Washington Post.
 As a television news reporter, he covered Capitol Hill and The White House for America Today, an international news program, broadcast daily to over 100 countries.
 Brian also hosted live satellite news conferences for Worldnet Television, linking up U.S. and foreign officials, and produced public affairs documentaries that received international recognition.
 He has produced arts programming for PBS, scripted narrations for National Geographic films, managed historic Ford’s Theatre and served in the United States Marine Corps.
 For the past seventeen years, Brian has traveled the U.S. and overseas as a public speaking coach helping people from all walks of life to communicate more effectively.
 Included among his clients are business executives and government officials, physicians and attorneys, educators, police and military officers, sports figures, film stars and television personalities.